 - Apply use of interventional pain coverage policies to the reimbursement workflow.

 - Apply coding rules and principles for reporting E/M and in office procedures for services to avoid audits.

 You will get an overview of ICD-10-CM coding for pain management to support medical necessity for the services you provide and ensure you are reporting your diagnoses accurately.

-You’ll learn interventional procedure coding for spine, joint, soft tissue, tendon, nerve block injections, PRP and more, 2020 changes to interventional procedure codes, including new genicular nerve codes.
+You’ll learn interventional procedure coding for spine, joint, soft tissue, tendon, nerve block injections, PRP, and more, 2022 changes to interventional procedure codes, including new genicular nerve codes.
 We will address reimbursement essentials such as Medicare rules—including bundling and CCI edits.

 Power Up Your Interventional Pain Agenda

-- National Correct Coding Initiative (NCCI) guidance
+- National Correct Coding Initiative (NCCI) Guidance

 - The global period and modifiers commonly used in pain management

-- Imaging Guidance
+- Intro; Procedure Coding Principles; Imaging Guidance

 - Moderate Sedation